Bully85/Sovol-SV04-Klipper/README.md

 This guide describes how you can klipper your SV04 including COPY and MIRROR.
 A special repo from Klipper is required for this.

+#  In progress:
+Currently Cura 5.3 is not supported! but we are working on it...

 # What's up?!!!

 - Copy Mode (with different temperatures)